Farseer-NMR/FarSeer-NMR/current06/debugging_farseer.md

 # CORRECTED:
 ## 21.06.2017
+- Added WET #2.
+In case user sets cond1-3 to False and no calculations are performed.
+  - added function FarseerSet.exports_parsed_pkls() and function call on farseermain.gen_titration_dicts().
 - added WET on Documentation/
   - Added WET #1 regarding PRE Analysis on farseermain.init_params()
 - Remove apply_PRE_smooth flag.
 All the PRE Analysis is performed when fsuv.apply_PRE_analysis is True.